-Bidding to become the first freshman, wide receiver or tight end, to ever lead CU in receiving, as he has 21 receptions for 229 yards and two touchdowns, with 13 earning first downs.
-He also has more catches and yards than any other freshman, be it a receiver or tight end, in the Big 12 Conference.
+Bidding to become the first freshman, wide receiver or tight end, to ever lead CU in receiving, as he has 22 receptions 4 for 240 yards and two touchdowns, with 13 earning first downs.
+He also has more catches and yards than any other freshman tight end in the Big 12 and the second most by any freshman in conference.